18F/api-standards/README.md

 * **High level design guidance** that individual APIs interpret to meet their needs.
 * **Low level web practices** that most modern HTTP APIs use.

+### Default to REST
+These standards assuming the APIs will be generally "RESTful".
+However, many of the standards are equally appropriate for other types of web service.
+Specific recommendations are provided for SOAP web services.

 ### Design for common use cases

 For APIs that syndicate data, consider several common client use cases: